comsysto/cloudfoundry-action/README.md

 In a future release we might reduce it to [cli](cli/README.md) only, but since there are some issues with passing credentials to the [cli](cli/README.md), the authentication is done by facilitating [auth](auth/README.md).

+## Keep your credentials encrypted

+Github provides the feature to [store credentials encrypted](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets) in the security section of the repo you want to create a [workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions).
+Once configured, any configured secret is available in your workflow by referencing `${{ secrets.<secretName> }}`.
 ## Example usage

 ```